HRT & MTF

 HRT is a key to fulfilling your greatest dream, but can also impact your fertility.
 Sppare.me is here to help you channel all energies to a successful transition, with no unnecessary worries about your future as a parent.

 Sex Transition and Parenthood

 About 1,400,000 (0.6%) adults in the US identify themselves as having a different gender identity or gender expression.
 Male to female (MTF) transitioning is a long process in which the gender presentation is changed to fit the internal gender identity and gender expression.
-HRT and sex reassignment surgery allows you to fulfill your dream and become the person you are.
+HRT and gender confirming surgery allows you to fulfill your dream and become the person you are.
 However, one of the side effects of these miraculous procedures is short or long term fertility impairment, which could negatively impact your other dream, parenthood.

 The World Professional Association for Transgender Health recommends transgenders and transsexuals to make decisions concerning fertility prior to undergoing any reproductive organ removal or altering procedure such as male to female hormone therapy transitioning, or undergoing surgery to remove/alter reproductive organs.